 Compiled in collaboration with DK Publishing, Writers on Artists comprises selected articles from Modern Painters, an art magazine founded by the late writer and critic Peter Fuller.
 Termed ‘the Ruskin of his time,’ by art writer Sister Wendy Beckett, Fuller argued for the importance of spiritual values in art, claiming that a materialistic approach was an impediment to perception.
 This pertinent observation gains deeper and wider meaning as one gradually sinks into the hardback.

-By no means a textbook the volume nonetheless spits up surprising bits of information that fortify the reading experience.
+By no means has a textbook the volume nonetheless spit up surprising bits of information that fortify the reading experience.
 Hockney tells us that a complete set of Zervos, 32 volumes, a unique document covering about 75 years of Picasso’s art, is a mind blowing experience.
-Documentary filmmaker Ian MacMillan’s confession about film director Harmony Korine“I realize right now the problem with writing about you, Harmony Korine, is that words cannot convey what it is you do with images”is another revelation but on a different plane altogether.
+Documentary filmmaker Ian MacMillan’s confession about film director Harmony Korine, “I realize, right now, the problem with writing about you, Harmony Korine, is that words cannot convey what it is you do with images” is another revelation but on a different plane altogether.

-Outrageous, informal, scholarly or humane it is the unexpected slants on established artists that really revs up Writers on Artists and the credit goes mainly to the authors – all of them are genuinely interested in the subject they are writing on – and adding power to the punch is that the book teams strong selection instincts.
-Editor Karen Wright’s confession that “the task of selection (of articles) has been difficult, even painful”reveals how closely the quality, content and temperament of Writers on Artists has been monitored.
+Outrageous, informal, scholarly or humane, it is the unexpected slants on established artists that really revs up Writers on Artists and the credit goes mainly to the authors – all of them are genuinely interested in the subject they are writing on – and adding power to the punch is the book teams strong selection instincts.
+Editor Karen Wright’s confession “the task of selection (of articles) has been difficult, even painful” reveals how closely the quality, content and temperament of Writers on Artists has been monitored.

 Salwat Ali is an eminent researcher and art critic.